 Chronic hepatitis and eventually cirrhosis may occur when liver cells are damaged by the hepatitis B (HBV) or C virus (HCV).
 Hepatitis C is one of many viruses that cause inflammation of the liver.
 Healthy liver cells are replaced with scar tissue, reducing the ability of the liver to perform its many life-supporting functions.
 Patients with chronic viral hepatitis experience fatigue, jaundice, loss of appetite and hepatosplenomegaly (enlargement of the liver and spleen).

-- Q What's the difference between acute and chronic viral hepatitis?
+- Q What are the signs of viral hepatitis?

-- Q Are there different types of hepatitis?
+- Q What are the common types of viral hepatitis?

 - Q What complications can develop from hepatitis A or E?

 - Q What are the symptoms of viral hepatitis?

 - Q What are the different types of autoimmune hepatitis?

 - Q Is hepatitis a sexual transmitted disease?